 It’s no secret that working for charities and the like can be both incredibly fulfilling and stressful at the same time.
 However, over the last few years, numerous reports of toxic working cultures, harassment and safeguarding issues have brought wellbeing to the forefront.

 The Centre for Mental Health and ACEVO recently published In Plain Sight: Workplace Bullying in Charities and Implications for Leadership.
-This is the second report ACEVO has released following reports of bullying, abusive, and exploitative behaviour taking place in some charities that came to light last year.
+This is the second report ACEVO has released following reports of bullying, abusive, and exploitative behaviour taking place in some charities that came to light.

 Soon after the reports into allegations of abuse and exploitation in a number of charities last year, DFID and the Department for Culture, Media and Sport (responsible for charities in England and Wales) reacted.
 They called two summits for charity leaders to set out their next steps for addressing the issue of workplace bullying in the sector.

-ACEVO’s first report, published last year, looked at what moral leadership is and made recommendations for research to go wider and look at safe cultures and bullying.
+ACEVO’s report, looked at what moral leadership is and made recommendations for research to go wider and look at safe cultures and bullying.
 We spoke to Kristiana Wrixon, head of policy at ACEVO and leader of the research on safer cultures and bullying in the workplace, about workplace bullying in the third sector and the importance of effective leadership.

 One of the things that Kristiana researched was how cultures where bullying takes place form and how they can persist over long periods of time.
 “There’s a term I came across when we did our original report that I think is really helpful, cultural slippage.
 It’s the idea that if you don’t challenge the low-level stuff early on it kind of builds and builds and slips and slips, and escalates until you get incredibly poor behaviour,” Kristiana explains.